IPA.CONF(5) IPA.CONF(5)

 }

-The `s' character means seconds, `m' minutes, `h' hours (spaces are
+The `s' character means seconds, `m' minutes, `h' hours (spaces in

-optional).
-If <time> is specified as a complex value, then hours should
+<time> are optional).
+If <time> is specified as a complex value, then

-be placed before minutes and seconds, minutes should be placed before
+hours should be placed before minutes and seconds, minutes should be

-rule, limit and threshold sections can have the info parameter, which
+Sections rule, limit and threshold can have the optional parameter

-is passed to the database and is used for describing a section:
+info, which is passed to the database and is used for describing a sec-

 info = "string";